AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-send-receive-messages.md

 ### Extend a message type

-You can add custom attributes to a standard message type to save more information, for example, carrying the original message in a message reply, or sending a graphic message.
+To easily add more information to a message without implementing a [custom message type](#custom), add attributes to a standard message.

+For example, to send the original message in a message reply:

 ```java
 ChatMessage message = ChatMessage.createTxtSendMessage(content, toChatUsername);